Patrik Schick: Style of play

-Although Schick mostly plays in a central role as a main striker, due to his eye for goal, heading accuracy, and striking ability with his left foot; he is also capable of playing as a second striker or as a right winger.
-He can utilise his physique to hold up the ball with his back to goal, but is also a quick, elegant, and agile player, who possesses good technique and dribbling skills, as well as good link-up play, which enables him to play the ball first time, participate in the build-up of attacking plays and provide assists.
+Although Schick mostly plays in a central role as a main striker, due to his eye for goal, heading accuracy, and striking ability with his left foot, he is also capable of playing as a second striker or as a right winger.
+He can utilise his physique to hold up the ball with his back to goal, but is also a quick, elegant and agile player, who possesses good technique and dribbling skills, as well as good link-up play, which enables him to play the ball first time, participate in the build-up of attacking plays and provide assists.
+Schick is also known for his signature celebration: every time he scores a goal, he flexes his muscles in front of the fans.

 Personal life

 Schick has an older sister, Kristýna Schicková (born 31 July 1994), who is a model and a social media influencer.
-In his teenage years, Schick considered a career as a male model but focused on competitive football instead.
-In July 2020, he married his long-time partner Hana Běhounková (born 1996), with whom he has a daughter, Victoria, born in October 2020, and a son, Nico, born in October 2021.
+In his teenage years, Schick considered a career as a model but focused on competitive football instead.
+Growing up, his footballing hero was Manchester United player Wayne Rooney.

+In July 2020, Schick married his long-time girlfriend Hana Běhounková (born 1996).
+They have two children named Victoria and Nico, born in October 2020 and 2021 respectively.